-Learn to rear insects properly — from a first colony on a shelf to a certified commercial operation.
+Learn to rear insects properly, from a first colony on a shelf to a documented small commercial process.

-An eight-week certification for people running or building a working colony: substrate science, climate control, harvest and processing, and the failure modes that quietly kill yields.
+An eight-week practical track for people running or building a working colony: substrate science, climate control, harvest and processing, and the failure modes that quietly kill yields.

-Quarterly live cohorts with weekly office hours, a private channel, and direct access to our research team.
+Small live cohorts with office hours, a private channel, and access to our research team when a cohort is running.
 Learn alongside people solving the same problems.

 The core curriculum centres on Tenebrio molitor (mealworm), with applied modules for black soldier fly and house cricket.
 The principles transfer across most farmed species.